GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 The strategy to implement segmentation is rather simple:
 - Alter the default SCIM script by supplying a custom implementation for the methods that enforce control of access
 - Make the HTTP header name be a configuration property of the script so that it is not hard-coded
-- Add a configuration property that contains the mapping of `userType`s vs. expected header value in JSON format
+- Add a configuration property that contains the mapping of `userType` value vs. expected header value in JSON format

 #### Adding and parsing config properties

 In oxTrust expand the SCIM script and add properties:

 - `custom_header` with value `USER-SEGMENT-SECRET`
 - `access_map` with value `{ "<ramdom_string>":"Contractor", "<ramdom_string>":"Employee", "<ramdom_string>":"Intern" }`